thebrainroom/wilks.co/content/about.md

 ---
 title: "About"
-description: "Web Developer from Manchester focusing on Front-end and Drupal development.
-Developing websites and web applications commercially since 2010 and dabbling in all things web since 2005."
+description: "Tom Wilks is a Web Developer from Manchester focusing on Front-end and Drupal development.
+Tom Wilks has been Developing websites and web applications commercially since 2010 and dabbling in all things web since 2005."
 draft: false
 type: default
 layout: page-single